 Hello!
-I’m Genia Connell, and I am so happy to be opening up my classroom to you this school year.
-I was one of Scholastic’s very first online teacher advisors, and I’m thrilled to be back sharing some of the ideas, tips, and resources I now use in my classroom to make my teaching easier and my students' learning more meaningful.
+I’m Genia Connell, and I am so happy to be opening up my classroom to you once again this school year.
+I was one of Scholastic’s very first online teacher advisors over a decade ago, and I’m thrilled to be back sharing some of the ideas, tips, and resources I now use in my classroom to make my teaching easier and my students' learning more meaningful.

-I teach 3rd grade in Troy, Michigan, a suburban area about half an hour north of Detroit.
+I teach third grade in Troy, Michigan, a suburban area about half an hour north of Detroit.
 The Troy School District is proudly one of the most culturally diverse school districts in the country.
-In my classroom alone last year, I had 27 students who spoke 16 different languages in addition to English!
+In my classroom alone last year, I had 28 students who spoke 14 different languages in addition to English!
 Diversity isn’t what separates us in our classroom; it’s what brings us together.

 While I always loved school, I actually had zero intention of becoming a teacher when I went to college.
 One of my classes required us to volunteer in the community, and I chose to help out at a local preschool for the sole reason that it was directly across the street from where I lived — pure convenience!
 Once inside the school, watching young children excitedly soaking in all the wonders of the world around them, I quickly realized what I wanted to do for the rest of my life.
 I earned my degree in elementary education from the University of Michigan and went on to get my Master’s in Reading with a Reading Specialist Certification.
 I also have an Education Specialist Degree in Curriculum and Administration.
 To this day I still love watching students’ eyes widen as they make a new discovery, and I still spend countless hours seeking ways to improve and adapt my teaching.
 And yes, I still love convenience!